-The base salaries for 2007 for each of our named executive officers are as follows: J. Michael Pearson - 3300,000; Mark R. Stauffer - 220,000; Elliott J. Kennedy - 200,000; James L. Rose - 155,000; and J. Cabell Acree, III - 225,000.
+The base salaries for 2008 for each of our named executive officers were as follows: J. Michael Pearson - \$400,000; Mark R. Stauffer - \$250,000; Elliott J. Kennedy - \$220,000; James L. Rose - \$210,000; and J. Cabell Acree, III - \$225,000.
 Under the employment agreements, the officers are entitled to severance benefits in the event of a resignation for good reason or a termination without cause of the officer's base salary continued for a period of six months if such resignation or termination is not in connection with a change of control.
-Mr. Pearson's amended employment agreement reflects his current annual base salary of 400,000, approved earlier by the Compensation Committee.
+Mr. Pearson's amended employment agreement reflects his current annual base salary of \$400,000, approved earlier by the Compensation Committee.